-Shooting Wildlife II (link opens as pdf report) updates a 2016 report, which looked at links between the optics industry and the hunting world.
+Shooting Wildlife II updates a 2016 report, which looked at links between the optics industry and the hunting world.
 The report reviewed marketing text and images, sponsorship links, and other company material that promoted hunting, particularly highlighting the glamorisation of sports hunts.

 Of the 30 companies looked at, 25 had some link to hunting, and 20 were considered to have strong links – for example selling products specifically for hunting, or marketing products for sports hunts.

 Companies were not only found to advertise to hunters; their support extended to sponsorship for hunting organisations and events, employment of ‘pro hunter’ professional staff, and even ‘training academies’ run by the companies on the use of optics for hunting sports.